 Sam specialises in advising various stakeholders in relation to distressed businesses, charities and providers of public services; especially in scenarios with a continuity of supply requirement or which involve complex stakeholder management.

-He is a qualified insolvency practitioner (non-practising) and has 18 months' experience in a non-legal banking role within the business support team of Lloyds Bank.
+He is a qualified insolvency practitioner (non-practising) and has 18 months' experience in a non-legal banking role within the business support team of a major clearing bank.